 If you're looking to save money, Kerala is one of the best places in India to visit during the off-season from May to September.
 Most hotels and homestays offer substantial discounts (20-50%) and very attractive packages to draw tourists at this time of year.
 The Kerala Tourism Development Corporation has summer and monsoon packages listed on its website too, for the accommodations that it manages.
 Also see:

-- 12 Kochi Hotels and Homestays for All Budgets
+- 15 Kochi Boutique Hotels and Homestays for All Budgets

 - 10 Relaxing Kumarakom Hotels and Resorts